Rome, Open City: Plot

-Bergmann, helped by the Italian police chief, suspects that Giorgio is at Francesco's apartment.
-They raid the huge building that afternoon, pulling everyone out and arresting dozens of men.
-Giorgio gets away, but Francesco is thrown in a truck to be hauled off.
-Seeing him, Pina breaks through a cordon of soldiers screaming his name, but is shot dead.
-The priest, who was in the building to erase any trace of the Resistance under the guise of praying for a dying man, holds her in his arms and prays as Part I ends.
+Nazi commander Major Bergmann organises a raid of Francesco's apartment building.
+While Luigi again escapes, Francesco is arrested and thrown in a truck to be hauled off.
+Seeing him, Pina breaks through a cordon screaming his name, but is shot dead by the soldiers in front of her young son.
+Don Pietro, who was in the building to erase any trace of the Resistance weapons under the guise of administering last rites for a dying man, holds her in his arms and prays.